metav10/comby/README.md

 ## Todo

-- making submit button appears all the time (no need to scroll)
+- login each user type
-- login
+-
 - colors
 - import from @commbe